thisisobate/journey-to-becoming-worldclass/README.md

 day 007: I actually rested on saturday

 day 008: I participated in the algorithm class.
 I was taught about Linked List

+day 009: I will be implementing Docsearch on Thanos website